-.01 The Federal CFDA Number is 14.218 for all programs listed in Section 1110 except the Housing Rehabilitation Assistance Program and UDAG.
+.01 The Federal CFDA Number is 14.218 for CDBG programs listed in Section 1110 except the Housing Rehabilitation Assistance Program and UDAG.
 The UDAG Federal CFDA Number is 14.221.
-The Housing Rehabilitation Assistance Program is all City funds; therefore, a Federal CFDA Number is not applicable.
+The Housing Rehabilitation Assistance Program is all City funds; therefore, a Federal CFDA Number is not applicable for.
+For contracts funded through the U.S. Department of Energy, the CFDA number is 81.128.